 Frequently Asked Questions

-At Ashford, we always offer FREE ground shipping in the US with no minimum purchase.
+At Ashford, we always offer FREE ground shipping in the US with for orders over $99.
 If you'd like your delivery sooner, we also offer overnight and two-day shipping.

 - UPS 2nd-Day Insured $19.95